 +39 080 8769072 firstname.lastname@example.org

-In addition to the well-known pepper, the capsicum belongs to the Solanaceae family, originating in the Americas but currently cultivated throughout the world.
-It includes almost 50 species of plants, perennial and annual.
-The plants look like shrubs from 40 to 80 cm high (depending on the species) with light green leaves; also the resistance to cold and hot climate varies on the basis of the variety.
-The fruits have to be picked during the summer until autumn.
+Just like bell peppers, to which it is related, the capsicum belongs to the Solanaceae family.
+In spite of being native to the Americas, it is nowadaysy cultivated throughout the entire world.
+It includes almost 50 species of plants, both perennial and annual.
+The plants look like shrubs with light-green leaves which can vary in height from 40 to 80 cm depending on the variety.
+The plant’s resistance to cold and hot climate also depends on the variety.
+Fructification starts during the summer and lasts until autumn.

 It belongs to the family Campanulaceae and it originates from Africa and Asia.
 It is a perennial cultivated plant, especially in Europe nowadays.
 Thanks to its rich and long lasting blooming, with electric blue flowers, it is used for the borders.
 It looks like a thick bush with small and dark green leaves.
 It produces peculiar light blue little flowers.